yriyazi/yriyazi/README.md

 - 🌱 I’m currently learning **Reinforcement Learning (RL)**

-- 👨‍💻 All of my projects are available at / 📝 I regularly write articles on / 📄 Know about my experiences [Link Text](https://yriyazi.github.io/)
+- 👨‍💻 All of my projects are available at / 📝 I regularly write articles on / 📄 Know about my experiences [yriyazi.github.io](https://yriyazi.github.io/)

 - 💬 Ask me about **Ai in Mechanical Engineering**